Musbell/SQL-Editor/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Todo:
+- Add more feature set
+- Enhance user experince
+- Improve and add more unit and E2E test